Police chief says man shot by Beatrice officer has died

-Lang said Bradley Allen, 35, of Lincoln, died Tuesday afternoon — nearly three days after the Saturday night shooting, radio station KWBE reported.
+Lang said Bradley Allen, 35, of Lincoln, died Tuesday afternoon — nearly three days after the Saturday night shooting.

 The incident began when a Gage County sheriff’s deputy tried to pull Allen's car over, and a chase of more than 100 mph at times ensued, Lang said.